helto4real/ComfyUi-Helto-ImageGalleryLoader/README.md

 An image gallery node that displays previews for images in the **ComfyUI\input** folder for easy selection.

+You can also load an image from your computer and it will be automatically added to the gallery.

 ## Usage
 Select the node called **Image Gallery Loader**.